 Access to education in the developing world is more lacking than what we experience in the developed world.
 This will depend upon what is available in the local area.

-If there is a local school that the child could attend, then it is firstly dependent on the family having the money available to fund the school placement.
+If there is a local school the child could attend, it is firstly dependent on the family having the money available to fund the school placement.
 Should the family have more than one child, a choice may need to be made and a difficult decision over which child or children can be put through school.

 A world without barriers